Jumping-For-Joy/frontEndRepo/README.md

     - this model would not scale easily should the business grow to a point where there are multiple bookings per day The client preferred a booking request in this instance, hence we will create this function.

-5. Administrative dashboard - this will be where the application administrator or client in this instance, can see all booking requests, manage and respond to these requests, as well as see who has or hasn't paid a deposit or any other relevant details.
+5. Administrative dashboard - this will be where the application administrator or client in this instance, can see all booking requests, and manage these requests, as well as see who has or hasn't paid a deposit or any other relevant details.
 There will also be an option to see upcoming bookings.
-6. Add bookings to Google Calendar - utilising the Google Calendar API, the business owner will be able to add bookings to her google calendar.
+6. Email notification when a new enquiry is submitted, with the ability to reply in the users email service directly to the customer should any details need to be changed.

 #### Target Audience
 This application has three main target audiences: